 Imaginative last names aside, Billy and Shena were kind of annoying.
 Dr. Deep also felt paper-thin.
 He didn’t seem nearly curious enough to given the type of researcher he was.

 This was more of an adventure story than anything truly scary.
 Still, it had a sea monster and a kidnapping scene that raised the stakes.
 Maybe if the mermaids had been a little creepier…

 I like how it lures you in with a shark on the cover and then surprises you with mermaids.
 That aside the plot is familiar and the mermaids weren’t unique enough.

 TV Adaptation – Bullet Review

-There’s no TV Adaptation for this one, and it’s understandable given the show’s shoestring budget.
+There’s no TV Adaptation for this one, but there is an adaptation of the sequel!

 Don’t miss the next post in my Goosebumps blog series:

 Goosebumps #20: The Scarecrow Walks at Midnight